 Want a more intimate view of the night sky?
 Contact our Observatory Director Grant at firstname.lastname@example.org to book a private tour or inquire about volunteer opportunities.
 We appreciate the help!

 We hope you will enjoy the wonder and beauty of the Cosmos and come away with a newfound appreciation of just how lucky we are to live on this tiny blue dot we call home.
 All proceeds will go to the Worthy Garden Club, a 501©(3) non profit educational foundation, your donations go to support science literacy programs and initiatives.
 You are encouraged to donate generously.

-The Hopservatory is also available to book for private tours and as an add-on to any Hop Mahal banquet event.
+The Worthy Garden Club Hopservatory is available to book as an add-on to any Hop Mahal banquet event.
 Please contact Lindsey at email@example.com for more information.